Louai-AZ/Telegram_ChatBot/README.md

 7. Enjoy chatting with your bot!

 ## Telegram Sertup :
-1. Search for "BotFather" in telegram (be sure to choose the verified one)
+1. Search for "BotFather" in telegram
 2. Start Conversation :
-    /newbot :
+    - /newbot :
-        choose your bot rname
+        - choose your bot name
-        choose your bot username
+        - choose your bot username
 3. Copy Telegram Token
 4. Click on the URL to start the conversation with your bot